MicrosoftDocs/customer-insights/ci-docs/journeys/use-custom-fonts-in-dynamics.md

 [!INCLUDE [consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

-In the fast-changing field of marketing with Dynamics Customer Insights - Journeys, it's important to combine design beauty and accessibility.
+In the fast-changing field of marketing with Dynamics Customer Insights - Journeys, it's important to combine design, beauty, and accessibility.
 Typography, especially the use of web fonts, is crucial for achieving this harmony.
 In this guide, we'll show you how to easily use web fonts in your Dynamics Customer Insights - Journeys marketing channels, making sure they're both attractive and accessible.

 > [!NOTE]
 > By channels, we mean Emails, Forms and Event management.